scorpido74/azure-docs.nl-nl/articles/azure-resource-manager/templates/linked-templates.md

 }
 ```

-Of Azure CLI-script in een Bash-shell:
+Of Azure CLI-script in een bash-shell:

 ```azurecli-interactive
 #!/bin/bash